mpandav-tibco/dev-hub-templates/examples/trigger-jenkins-pipeline/Readme.md

     K8S_CLUSTER_SKIP_METRCS_LOOKUP: 'false'
     K8S_CLUSTER_SERVICE_ACCOUNT_TOKEN: <<SERVICE_ACCOUNT_TOKEN>>

-**NOTE**
-caData:
-caFile:
+#### **NOTE:**

-    Are required for Developer Hub to successfully able to connect with your k8s API server.
+Below config param are required for Developer Hub to successfully able to connect with your k8s API server.
 You will find these files for minikube and docker-desktop under .kube/config file.
 Once you have the cert available then import them into same secret and refer them as volume into deployment config  of developer-hub.

+`caData: caFile:`

       Interestingly(for good), any change in the dev hub config does not change / remove these deployment updates.

 devhub Secret having caFile: